In This Article

 Rosehip oil's bright color doesn't just make it pretty, it also means that it's packed with vitamins A and C. "Vitamin A (a retinoic acid) and vitamin C brighten your complexion," Hewett explains.
 While these benefits will make you want to drown your face in rosehip oil serums, be warned: According to Hewett, the orangish color can tint the skin.
 "Be careful not to overuse rosehip seed oil that isn't combined with other oils, as it can actually give the skin an orange glow."

 Rosehip seed oil is a dry oil, meaning it's an oil that doesn't actually feel oily.
 It has more of a tacky feeling than a slick one."Dry oils are astringent, which makes them less comedogenic, and they are perfect for those with oily skin," Hewett adds.
 "It's a fantastic moisturizer for all skin types (and a great moisturizer for the hair, too)."

 "The main active component (the superstar ingredient) of rosehip seed oil is all-trans retinoic acid (ATRA)," Hewett reveals.
-"This ingredient is responsible for making rosehip seed oil the powerhouse that it is.".
-What exactly is this skincare miracle acid?
+"This ingredient is responsible for making rosehip seed oil the powerhouse that it is."
 ATRA is a naturally occurring derivative of vitamin A, which you probably know as retinol.

 "It works similarly to Retin-A, but without the irritation," she adds.
 Typically, you need a prescription to get your hands on products containing Retin-A, as ATRA is used medically in the treatment of acne, anti-aging, and photo-damaged skin.
 "Rosehip seed oil has the highest levels of ATRA than any other oil," Hewett says.
 This makes it a great alternative to scheduling an appointment with a dermatologist.